kimberlie901/Password_Generator/README.md

-# Password Generator
+# Random Password Generator

 ## Description

-This project was created so I could use JavaScript to build an interactive password generator using the HTML and CSS that I was given.
-The password generator when prompted would give the user a password with randomzied letters, special characters, and numbers.
+This is a simple password generator application that allows the user to create a strong passward.

 ## Installation

 1. Download Repository
 2. Open Visual Studio Code
 3. Open the index.html on your preferred browser to view the webpage

+## Technologies Used

+- Visual Studio Code
+- HTML
+- CSS
+- JavaScript

 ## Demo